lantier743865/AnrFinder/README.md

         BlockCanary.install(this, new AppBlockCanaryContext()).start();
     }
 }
-···

 - 步骤4.如果需要改阈值或其他可以继承BlockCanaryContext
-···Implement your application BlockCanaryContext context (strongly recommend you to check all these configs)：
+Implement your application BlockCanaryContext context (strongly recommend you to check all these configs)：

-···public class AppBlockCanaryContext extends BlockCanaryContext {
+public class AppBlockCanaryContext extends BlockCanaryContext {
     /**
      * Config monitor duration, after this time BlockCanary will stop, use
      * with {@code BlockCanary}'s isMonitorDurationEnd